mcrooks65/mcrooks65.github.io/_posts/2019-02-01-ajaxwhat_is_it_good_for_absolutely_everything.markdown

 ---
 layout: post
 title:      "Ajax - What is it good for?
-Absolutely everything."
+Absolutely everything"
 date:       2019-02-01 04:34:51 -0500
 permalink:  ajaxwhat_is_it_good_for_absolutely_everything
 ---